kq1231/timely/roadmap.md

 - Notifications
 - Messages
 - Documentation
 - Calculation and presentation of free time
+- Filtering of scheduled tasks by day, week, etc.
 - Show time clashes